vinaykhujat/Numpy-and-Pandas/README.md

   16. checked dot product of 2 arrays
   17. checked maximum & where function
   18. merging of 2 arrays using vstack , hstack, & concatenate functions

+## Pandas
+* Practiced following topics in Pandas -
+  1. Creation of Series and DataFrame
+  2. Indexing & slicing in DataFrame
+  3. Creation of New column
+  4. pop, del & insert function
+  5. loading csv file in DF using pd.read_csv
+  6. checking different statistical paramerters like mean ,median, min , max etc
+  7. filter dataframe
+  8. any & all functions
+  9. checking Null vales in column & drop them using dropna function
+  10. plotting different graph like Histogram, bar graph etc
+  11. Groupby function
+  12. merging of 2 DF using Merge function
+  13. convering timestamp column to time using pd.to_datetime function